iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ### PaperMetadata ###

-The __PaperMetadata__ data structure in this project follows the same schema as the PaperMetadata data structure in the Meta-Eval project.
+The __PaperMetadata__ data structure in this project follows a very similar schema as the PaperMetadata data structure in the Meta-Eval project.
 This project does not depend on Meta-Eval and so uses a parallel version of the data structure.
 JSON serialized versions of this data structure may also be used as input.
 The input must be a directory of files each with a base file name of the ACL paper id.
 The first PaperMetadata entry in each file must be the header of the paper associated with the file and the remaining entries must be the references/citations.

 ## Encoding ##